Fine dissipative properties of Euler solutions with measure first derivatives: Background and heuristics

 Once more, the proof of \cref{t:main general} is specific for the Euler nonlinearity.
 The key point is to use the incompressibility condition to manipulate the momentum equation so that the role of the antisymmetric gradient is apparent.
 Under the non-trivial assumption that a (suitably defined) singular set of the velocity field is negligible with respect to the vorticity measure, we will show that

 Here, the product $(\Lambda u) u$ turns out to be a well-defined measure.
-Then, we formally take the scalar product by the velocity field $u$ and, using again the divergence-free condition to write $u \cdot \nabla P = \div (uP)$, we obtain
+Then, we formally take the scalar product by the velocity field $u$ and, again using the divergence-free condition to write $u \cdot \nabla P = \div (uP)$, we obtain

 by a simple orthogonality argument.
-To make this argument rigorous, two mollifications procedure will be needed.
+To make this argument rigorous, two mollification procedures will be needed.
 See \cref{s: vortex sheets} for details.
 This gives another proof of \cref{t:main intro 1} (see \cref{R: particular cases}).